Lee Westwood: European Tour

+PGA Tour

 Westwood rejoined the PGA Tour for the 2012 season, stating that "It felt right in a Ryder Cup year" and intimated that he would like to experience the challenge for the FedEx Cup in the end of season playoffs for the first time.
 In February 2012, Westwood recorded his best ever performance at the WGC-Accenture Match Play Championship when he reached the semi-finals for the first time.
 In all eleven previous attempts he had never once made it past the second round.
 He beat Nicolas Colsaerts, Robert Karlsson, Nick Watney and Martin Laird en route before falling, 3&1, to Rory McIlroy in the semi-finals.
 He finished in 4th place after losing the consolation match to American Mark Wilson, 1 up.
 Had he won the tournament, he would have regained the number one ranking.

 Westwood continued his fine run of performances in the major championships with a tied third finish at the Masters in April 2012.
 He finished two strokes behind Bubba Watson and Louis Oosthuizen and bemoaned his putting performance as the reason he did not win the tournament.
 This was the seventh occasion that he had recorded a top three finish at a major without actually winning one.
 In April 2012, he successfully defended his title at the Indonesian Masters on the Asian Tour, winning by two strokes.
-In June 2012, Westwood won the Nordea Masters for the third time, the week prior to the U.S Open, with a five stroke victory over Ross Fisher.
+In June 2012, Westwood won the Nordea Masters for the third time, the week prior to the U.S. Open, with a five stroke victory over Ross Fisher.
 This was Westwood's 22nd victory on the European Tour and moved him into ninth place alone on the all time European Tour winners list.